 - How to create a stellar candidate experience?

 - What type of candidates can I filter out quickly?

 The goal should be to hire the best people and treat the rejected candidates respectfully.

 3. Revenue: As profits or revenue is the lifeline of any business, getting the best out of your employees is the core of the talent management process.
-Here are some ways you can use to increase your employees' productivity: investing in the workforce's career growth, providing learning & development opportunities, and effective performance management.

 5. Retention: Every business aspires to have customers who buy from them repeatedly, as acquiring a new customer is expensive.
 Similarly, in HR, retention is about doing everything to keep your best performers and help to build a competitive advantage.